Access to adoption information for birth fathers

 If you were not married to your child’s birth mother at the time of the adoption, you will only be named on the OBC if you signed the birth registration form.
 In the majority of cases, fathers are not named – this reflects unfortunate practices at the time of the adoption.

-You may wish to contact the Department of Family and Community Services (DCJ) Adoption Information Unit (AIU) to clarify your rights to adoption information.
+You may wish to contact the Department of Communities and Justice (DCJ) Adoption Information Unit (AIU) to clarify your rights to adoption information.

 Putative birth fathers